Don't have white chocolate? I've tried & tested 10 reliable substitutes, that you can use instead of white chocolate in any recipe.

 You can make the chocolate first and then use it or just add the ingredients in the recipe, depending on what you are baking or making.

-You are welcome to make your own white chocolate first and then use it.
-If you are using white chocolate to blend into your recipe (it doesn’t have to stay whole like a chocolate chips or decorations on the top of a cake) you can easily just use the ingredients for white chocolate, mix it together and add it to the rest of the recipe, without actually making the white chocolate into a chocolate bar.
+If you are using white chocolate to blend into your recipe (it doesn't have to stay whole like a chocolate chips or decorations on the top of a cake) you can easily just use the ingredients for white chocolate, mix it together and add it to the rest of the recipe, without actually making the white chocolate into a chocolate bar.

 If you need a vegan recipe, my dairy free version of white chocolate recipe is very easy to make.